flavio-gualtieri/deepgarch/README.md

 wide margin (1.17e−5 vs 1.86e−5 for static GARCH).
 In the QLIKE MCS on 10/10 seeds (EWMA excluded on 10/10, the other three baselines on 9/10).
-But vs static GARCH the seed-averaged DM p is **0.11** (3/10 seeds significant at 0.05) — a directional edge, not a decisive win; EGARCH is only 0.007 behind.
-VaR coverage is the weak point: 1.55% against 1% nominal, Kupiec p = 0.090, `mean_z2` = 1.50.
+But vs static GARCH the seed-averaged DM p is **0.11** (3/10 seeds significant at 0.05) — a directional edge, but not decisively better since EGARCH is only 0.007 behind.
+VaR coverage is a weakness: 1.55% against 1% nominal, Kupiec p = 0.090, `mean_z2` = 1.50.

-**SPY.** −9.0633 ± 0.0157 against EGARCH's −9.0683 — a gap smaller than the seed
+**SPY.** −9.0633 ± 0.0157 against EGARCH's −9.0683 — a smaller gap than the seed
-sd, i.e. a tie.
+sd, so it should be interpreted as a tie.
 GARCHNet beats static GARCH decisively (DM p < 0.001, 10/10 seeds) and sits in the QLIKE MCS 10/10 — but so do EGARCH, GJR and EWMA; only static GARCH is excluded.
-Competitive with the family, not distinguishable from it.
+So garchnet is competitive with the family, but not particularly distinguishable.

 **Oil.** Second behind static GARCH (−6.0038 vs −6.0339), ahead of EWMA, GJR and EGARCH, with the tightest seed spread (sd 0.0046).
 DM vs static GARCH p = 0.40 — no edge.
-Every model fails VaR coverage here; the test split is short (229 days) and ends earlier than the other two markets.
+Every model fails VaR coverage here.

 ## Method notes